Burnley nurse's lifestyle blog helps children with a learning difficulty or disability feel included

 A Boys Day Out is no ordinary lifestyle blog.
 While Rachel’s boys Noah (six) and Jonah (two) love making visits to fun places like farm parks and playgrounds, their hard-working mum gives families as much detail as possible about how to make their days out SEND-friendly, including a venue’s layout, quiet times to go and if there is wheelchair access.

-The 34-year-old, who works in an ADHD clinic, said: “For me and husband, it’s all about inclusivity for children with special educational needs and disabilities.
+The 34-year-old said: “For me and my husband, it’s all about inclusivity for children with special educational needs and disabilities.
 It’s about having that understanding [of their needs] and bringing everyone together.
-It’s important for people to feel included.
+It’s important for people to feel included.”

-"In my job, I know a lot of families who won’t go somewhere because they don’t know if it has SEND sessions.
-Quite a lot of my friends have children who are autistic.
-I see how anxious they are before they go somewhere.”

 Rachel will launch A Boys Day Out website next week.
 She is also hoping to turn the venture into a community interest company (CIC) to raise money for good causes, after amassing £1,500 for Positive Action in the Community at their first charity event, held in January.